 In 2015-2016, an extensive maintenance audit was carried out for the island, including the camp grounds, Safari Huts, Island Jetty, Visitors Centre and associated buildings.
 Over the last 12 months Woody Island jetty has been fully refurbished and modernised.
 The Visitors Centre and associated buildings have been completely rewired and the existing fluoro lighting replaced by environmentally friendly LED lighting.

 The Island Express Ferry refurbishment was also completed and the implementation of our current tour programme was also finalised.
-Unfortunately due to time restraints and the poor condition of the camp grounds and Safari Huts the decision has been made to close these facilities due to safety concerns.

 KEY DATES IN WOODY ISLAND HISTORY

 - Sheep were the first occupants of Woody Island and were grazed on the island until 1954 when the whole of the Recherché Archipelago was declared a Nature Reserve.

 - In 1972, an application for permission to land passengers on Woody Island was forwarded to the then Western Australian Department of Fisheries and Wildlife.
 Permission was granted in 1973 with several restrictions on development tabled which included the length of stay not to exceed 8 hours and no fires, rubbish or disturbance to native flora and fauna.
 With these conditions, tourism operations commenced under the command of the company founder Don Mackenzie.